 We at the Arts Camp deserve all the more kudos that we were able to accommodate all children, no exception, a remarkable feat given the fact that sadly, we were faced with an average of almost one food allergy per child.
 One of the few exceptions, my granddaughter Sarah Esther, attracted by some good cooking smells, once ran to me and asked breathlessly, “Bubbie please can I have some?
 I’m not allergic to anything!”
 Sad sign of the times…..
 Miraculously, we were able to make stuff that all kids could have. the rare times when the dairy-allergic children were absent, we made a yogurt-based dessert, and when the peanut-allergic children were absent we used peanuts, and so on, but for the most part everyone enjoyed everything.

-Baby enjoying my quick minestrone: How liberating is this?
+Baby enjoying my quick minestrone: How rewarding is this?

 To conclude, would you allow me a little preaching here?
 Oh have no fear, I am not trying to get you induced into some cult, that is, no cult other than that of whole foods.
 The following is a passage from my cookbook, from the chapter on feeding children: